Those-Otter-Programs/spring_boot_3_restfull_api/README.md

     - Automatic Code Coverage generation (maven-surefire-plugin and JaCoCo).
     - Spring Boot Security 6.4
     - Authentication based on JWT tokens
     - JWT tokens generation and validation through filters.
     - Authentication events capture.
-	- Authentication filters.
+    - Authentication/Authorization filters.
     - Lombok
     - Mapstruct
     - OpenAPI
-    - H2 database in "file" mode, having the generated persistence files store at the 'data' folder at the root of the project.
+    - H2 database in "file-mode", having the generated persistence files store on the 'data' folder at the root of the project.
     - Flyway to apply migrations to H2
     - Using yaml files for the application properties.
     - Tests and mocks:
     		Junit, Assertj, Rest Assured, Mockito, BDDMockito, Hamcrest...

 ## Features:

-- Project was written from a very basic, and simplistic implementation to a more complex, but yet minimalistic implementation, using common Java resources/dependencies.
+- Project was written going from a very basic, and simplistic implementation to a more complex, but yet minimalistic implementation, using common Java resources/dependencies.
 - System implements different profiles and creates databases structures for those different profiles (test, dev, prod), using Flyway migrations and H2 (file-mode) database.
-- Code Coverage: on pom.xml maven-surefire-plugin and with JaCoCo have been configured to run together and generate automatic re 	 ports everytime 'mvn test' is run.
+- Code Coverage: on pom.xml maven-surefire-plugin and with JaCoCo have been configured to run together and generate automatic reports everytime 'mvn test' is run.
-- Mapstruct and Lombok working together Lombok Mapstruct Binding.
+- Mapstruct and Lombok working together along with Lombok Mapstruct Binding.

 ---